 - Noun - Personal Grooming: She visited the salon to get a new hairdo for her sister's wedding.

 - Noun - Fashion: The retro hairdo he sported was reminiscent of the 1950s style.

 'Hairy' is an adjective used to describe something that is covered in hair or has a dense growth of hair.
 It can refer to the presence of hair on a person's body, the fur on an animal, or the hairy texture of certain plants or objects.

 - Adjective - Personal Appearance: He decided to grow a beard, and soon his face became hairy.

-- The dog had a thick and hairy coat to keep it warm in the winter.
+- Adjective - Animal: The bear had a hairy coat that kept it warm during the winter months.